-- Have I chosen a prompt that best tells my story?
+- Have I chosen a prompt that best helps me tell my story?

-- Am I proud to submit this essay to a college?
+- Am I proud to submit it to colleges?

 By keeping these questions at the front of your mind when you start writing your essay, you’ll be set up for success.
 We know that writing a college essay for the first time can be a bit intimidating, but we’re here to help you every step of the way!
 Send us as many drafts of your essay as you need for free review - we’ll have them back to you within a week with feedback and suggestions.
 Click the button below to submit.

 Grades are important, but they aren't everything.
 Yes, a college wants to see that you have succeeded academically in high school and can handle a college-level course load.
 But they're also interested in what you do outside of the classroom, too.
 Here are some relevant extracurriculars you can include on your college application to help schools get to know you better: